-When people feel low, the main temptation is to let their mood get the upper hand.
-It doesn't need to be this way, but thinking of ways to change the atmosphere, and therefore the mood, don't always come easily.
-Here are just a few things you might consider.
+When people feel low the main temptation is to let their mood get the upper hand.
+It doesn’t need to be this way but thinking of ways to change the atmosphere and therefore the mood don’t always come easily.
+Here are just a few things you might like to consider:

-It's possible that one of the things feeding into your low mood is how you look.
-Maybe you've put on some weight and are struggling to get into your clothes.
+Don’t diet.
+It’s just possible that one of the things feeding into your low mood is how you look.
+Maybe you’ve put on some weight and are struggling to get into your clothes.
 Curiously, this may not be the best time for you to go on a slimming diet as these can have the effect of making an already low mood even worse.
 Much better to review your diet as a whole and plan to make long-term changes involving a balanced diet and some exercise.
-Meanwhile, it isn't an excuse to eat more!
+Meanwhile, it isn’t an excuse to eat more

-We're surrounded by things, many of which are free, that are completely enjoyable.
-You may not feel like a walk, or a visit to the park, the museum or library, but once you're out you'll be pleased you did it.
+Do it.
+We’re surrounded by things, many of which are free, that are completely enjoyable.
+You may not feel like a walk, or a visit to the park, the museum or library, but once you’re out you’ll be pleased you did it.
 Rather than sit and mope, get some movement going, just the fact you are taking modest exercise will help to lift the spirits.
 See Prepare to Fight Depression in 2012.